MichaelRFairhurst/DartNAD0/README.md

 - transposition tables
 - minimax-style alpha-beta pruning (for deterministic nodes)
-- \*-minimax (alpha beta pruning on CHANCE nodes)
 - move ordering (based on best move stored in transition tables)
 - killer move heuristic
+- \*-minimax (alpha beta pruning on CHANCE nodes)
+- star2-style probing pass on CHANCE descendents

 ## TODO

-- '\*-minimax2' pruning (probing pass on CHANCE descendents): implemented but does not seem to perform well currently.
 - Iterative deepening: implemented but not meeting requirements to perform well currentl.
 - Concurrency: will be hard to do anything like lazy SMP in Dart.
 We could